 We also enjoy Easter egg hunts, dying eggs and our Mexican tradition of filling eggs with confetti.

 We have an Easter countdown (you can find it here: Easter Countdown for the busy family) and we end our Holy week with Resurrection Rolls or some people call them Empty Tomb Rolls.
 In the past, we have used the Family Life Resurrection Eggs that are great for kids to understand the death and resurrection of Jesus.

 Read to them the account in the Bible where Jesus was crucified in John 19: 38- 20:9.
 We use The Jesus Storybook Bible Deluxe Edition when we do devotionals with our kids.They have lovely videos to go with each lesson.
 Once you get to his death use this object lesson for a hands-on activity on what happened when he was buried and resurrected.
 Get your kids in the kitchen with you and have fun!

-- Your favorite roll recipe: here’s my favorite roll recipe or a refrigerated crescent rolls – this is the cloth he was wrapped in
+- Your favorite dinner roll recipe. here’s my favorite roll recipe & pretzel recipe or a refrigerated crescent roll tube works – this will be the tomb

 - cinnamon – spices his body was covered in